 In this section, we use Rayleigh and Love waves constructed from the ambient noise cross correlation to image the shallow crust in the southern California plate-boundary region.
-We derive dispersion curves for all station pairs, after which we invert the dispersion curves first for group velocities and then shear wave velocity maps for the region.
+We derive dispersion curves for all station pairs, and then we invert the dispersion curves first to group velocities and then to shear wave velocity maps for the region.

-4.1 Dispersion measurements and paths selection
+290 4.1 Dispersion measurements and paths selection

 The dispersion measurements are done for periods of 1 to 25 sec from the reconstructed surface waves using the frequency-time analysis (FTA) of Levshin et al. (1989).
 The dispersion analysis can be done on both the causal and anti-causal parts of the correlations.
 For Rayleigh waves, we take advantage of the 4 components of the correlation tensor (RR, ZZ, RZ, ZR) that contain Rayleigh waves.
-We first compute the FTA for each signal i independently to obtain a normalized period-group velocity diagram $N_i(T,u)$, where T is the period and u the group velocity.
-The results are then combined with a logarithmic stacking method in the period-group velocity domain as in Campillo et al. (1996)
+We first compute the FTA for each signal i independently to obtain a normalized period - group velocity diagram $N_i(T,u)$, where T is the period and u the group velocity.
+The results are then combined with a logarithmic stacking in the period - group velocity domain as in Campillo et al. (1996)

-$$A_s(T,u) = \prod_i N_i(T,u),$$ (1)
+$$A_s(T,u) = \prod_i N_i(T,u),\tag{1}$$

-where $A_s(T,u)$ is the combined period-group velocity diagram on which the dispersions are calculated.
+where $A_s(T,u)$ is the combined period - group velocity diagram on which the dispersions are calculated.
 The width of the mean envelope at a given period is proportional to the inverse of the number i of the stacked FTA (8 in our case), and its amplitude depends on the standard deviation of the group velocities.
 The dispersion measurements are evaluated on the $[A_s(T,u)]^{(1/i)}$ diagram, which provides amplitude values between 0 and 1 independently of the number i of stacked FTA.
-We use only the period-group velocity region on the $[A_s(T,u)]^{(1/i)}$ diagram for each pair of stations that have maximum amplitude above 0.3.
+We use only the period - group velocity region on the $[A_s(T,u)]^{(1/i)}$ diagram for each pair of stations that have maximum amplitude above 0.3.
 The same method is used to extract Love wave dispersion curves, using in that case only the two possible measurements (on the causal and anti-causal TT correlation).
-Given the different amounts of measurements, we expect generally more reliable results for Rayleigh waves than for Love 310 12 311 waves.
+Given the different amounts of measurements, we expect generally more reliable results for Rayleigh waves than for Love waves.

-312 This technique is used on data with sufficiently high SNR on both the causal and anti-causal 6 313 parts of the correlation functions (Figure 3), including paths with strongly asymmetric noise 8 314 sources (e.g., left panels of Figure 2).
-Moreover, the logarithmic staking method takes 10 315 advantage of different frequency contents in the opposite propagation directions for some --12 316 pairs of station.
-Due to the dominant near coastal excitations, the incident noise direction 13 317 14 coming from the Pacific includes higher frequencies compare to the opposite direction 15 318 (Hillers et al., 2013).
-As illustrated in Figures 2c and 2f, using combinations of the ZZ, ZR, 17 319 RZ and RR measurements on the positive and negative times, we obtain clear Rayleigh wave 19 320 dispersion curves both for coast-normal and -parallel paths.
-If the measurements obtained 21 321 from the opposite incident noise directions are not sufficiently similar, the resulting stacked 2223 322 period-group velocity diagram will not reach the threshold (here 0.3) to be considered in the 323 tomography.
+11 This technique is used on data with sufficiently high SNR on both the causal and anti-12 causal parts of the correlation functions (Figure 3), including paths with strongly asymmetric noise sources (e.g., left panels of Figure 2).
+Moreover, the logarithmic stacking method takes advantage of different frequency contents in the opposite propagation directions for some pairs of stations.
+Due to the dominant near-coastal excitations, the incident noise direction coming from the Pacific includes higher frequencies compared to the opposite direction (Hillers et al., 2013).
+As illustrated in Figures 2c and 2f, using combinations of the ZZ, ZR, RZ and RR measurements on the positive and negative times, we obtain clear Rayleigh wave dispersion curves both for coast-normal and coast-parallel paths.
+If the measurements obtained from the opposite incident noise directions are not sufficiently similar, the resulting stacked period - group velocity diagram will not reach the threshold (here 0.3) to be considered in the tomography.